Probability distribution: Introduction

-In contrast, when a random variable takes values from a continuum then by convention, any individual outcome is assigned probability zero.
-For such continuous random variables, only events that include infinitely many outcomes such as intervals have probability greater than 0.
+In contrast, when a random variable takes values from a continuum, then unless the probability density function has any infinitely-dense peaks, any individual outcome has probability zero.
+For such continuous random variables, only events that include infinitely many outcomes, such as intervals, have probability greater than 0.

 For example, consider measuring the weight of a piece of ham in the supermarket, and assume the scale can provide arbitrarily many digits of precision.
-Then, the probability that it weighs exactly 500 g must be zero because no matter how high the level of precision chosen, it cannot be assumed that there are no non-zero decimal digits in the remaining omitted digits ignored by the precision level.

-However, for the same use case, it is possible to meet quality control requirements such as that a package of "500 g" of ham must weigh between 490 g and 510 g with at least 98% probability.
-This is possible because this measurement does not require as much precision from the underlying equipment.
+Then, the probability that it weighs exactly 500 g must be zero because no matter how high the level of precision chosen, it cannot be assumed that there are no non-zero digits after those output by the scale.
+However, for the same use case, it is possible to meet quality control requirements such as that a package of "500 g" of ham must weigh between 490 g and 510 g.
+This is possible because this measurement does not require infinite precision from the underlying equipment, and it provides some tolerance for variability in physical objects and processes.